Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Trauma can injure the tendons and muscles in the lower back.
-Pushing and pulling sports, such as weight lifting or football, can lead to a lumbar strain.
+Trauma can injure the tendons and muscles in your lower back.
+Pushing and pulling sports, such as weight lifting or football, can cause a lumbar strain.
 In addition, sports that require sudden twisting of the lower back, such as in tennis, basketball, baseball, and golf, can lead to this injury.
-Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back and/or abdominal muscles, and tight hamstrings, can increase the risk for this injury.
+Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back and/or abdominal muscles, and tight hamstrings, can increase your chances for this injury.

 Sudden lower back pain